 A: A pooled trust is easy and inexpensive to establish because approved trust documents are already in place.
 To get started, simply download and fill out the Joinder Agreement (trust application) for the trust you would like to establish from Trust Documents.

-Some trusts require additional supporting documentation.
+Depending on your situation, you may be required to submit additional supporting documentation.
 For questions and more information, please call customer service at (518) 439-8323.

 Mail the completed application with supporting documentation and a minimum deposit of $300 to:

 A: With benefits at risk, we understand the need to open a trust quickly.
 Most of our trusts can be opened within 48 hours.
 To expedite trust approvals, contact us as early as possible and we will work with you to get an account set up as quickly as possible.